wp-plugins/wp-copyrighted-post/readme.txt

   * English
   * Russian
   * Belarus
+  * Simplified Chinese

 If you have created your own language pack, or have an update of an existing one, you can send __.po__ and __.mo files__ to me so that I can bundle it into __wp-copyrighted-post__.

+== Installation ==

+1. Upload plugin dir to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set plugin parameters for your needs

+== Screenshots ==

+1. Example of plugin output
+2. wp-copyrighted-post Admin Page

+== Changelog ==

 = Version History =